 For people who have been smoking marijuana for more extended periods of time, it’s not uncommon to see irritated gums start to separate from the teeth.
 This separation creates a pocket between the gums and teeth where plaque and bacteria can grow.
 This eventually will result in gum disease, tooth decay, bad breath, and other dental issues if not treated by a dental professional.

-Additionally, according to the American Dental Association, some research suggests that smoke from cannabis can have an immunosuppressive effect on the mouth.
+Additionally, according to the American Dental Association1, some research suggests that smoke from cannabis can have an immunosuppressive effect on the mouth.
 This can lead to higher levels of bacteria and oral candidiasis colonies in people who regularly smoke marijuana.
 Again, this puts the patient at risk for tooth decay and cavities.
 It’s important to speak to your dentist about this risk and how to best prevent bacteria in the mouth from causing tooth decay.
 Practicing good oral hygiene and regularly visiting your dentist will go a long way with countering this particular issue.

 Overall Oral Health Implications of Marijuana Use